adafruit/awesome-adafruitio/README.md

 Adafruit IO is compatible with any hardware which can communicate over HTTP.

-- [Adafruit-Produced Boards](https://www.adafruit.com/iot) - Where to buy Adafruit IO compatible boards produced by Adafruit
+- [Adafruit-Produced Boards](https://www.adafruit.com/iot) - Where to buy Adafruit IO compatible boards produced by Adafruit.

 ## Newsletter